 The sub-faculty of East Asian Studies in the faculty of Oriental Studies offers courses in Chinese studies, Korean studies, and Japanese studies.
 In addition, it offers a graduate degree that spans the region: the MPhil in Traditional East Asia, which offers a comparative overview of East Asia (China, Japan, Korea) from antiquity to the nineteenth century.

 The Asian Studies Centre at St Antony's College provides a collaborative home for all Oxford's academics and researchers working on Asia, and hosts a range of seminar series, workshops, conferences and lectures.
 The Centre runs regular seminar series that are interdisciplinary and comparative in their approach to the study of East Asia.
 The seminars cover themes and issue of historical and contemporary relevance in the East Asia region.
-The Centre is also host to the Taiwan Studies Programme, run in co-operation with the Taiwan Academy.

 Wider study of the region is focused in a number of multi-disciplinary academic centres, including the Oxford University China Centre and the Nissan Institute of Japanese Studies.

 The Climate Change and Ageing Population project within the Oxford Institute of Population Ageing explores conflicts and convergences between climate change and the ageing population in the UK and Japan.
 According to the UN, half the global population resident in cities will be over the age of 60 by the year 2050, and many of the conveniences that address age-related changes (automobiles, elevators, air-conditioning) are also highly dependent on energy.
 By linking together these two drivers, this project aims to develop flexible responses to the combined challenges of climate and demographic change.